What Is Positive Stress?

 The positive stress, also called eustress, is a reaction we have whenever we are faced with a demand which we can handle.
 It is a spark that can push your body to its limits in order to achieve a certain goal.

 Whenever you feel positive stress, you are encouraged to act.
-Whether this means growing, fighting, changing or adapting is up to you, but you will not remain complacent.
+Whether this means growing, fighting, changing, or adapting is up to you, but you will not remain complacent.
 In other words, positive stress makes us do things we would not normally do.
-It gives us that extra impulse to take risks such as asking your boss for a promotion or inviting that girl you like on a date.
+It gives us that extra impulse to take risks such as asking our boss for a promotion or inviting that girl you like on a date.

 It can be argued that life would not only be much more boring, but also less filled with accomplishments if we did not experience positive stress.

-From a medical standpoint, a lack of stress can actually be potentially damaging because it causes boredom and lack of motivation.
+From a medical standpoint, a lack of stress can actually be potentially damaging because it causes boredom and a lack of motivation.
 This can lead to unfulfilled desires and wasted potential.
-In turn, these issues can put people at risk of depression and problems with low self esteem.
+In turn, these issues can put people at risk of depression and problems with low self-esteem.
 That is why positive stress is good for us.
 It stimulates our bodies and helps us take that extra step further.

 Unfortunately, due to a power outage some of the features available on Doctorsolve may not be online.
 We know how important it is to have affordable prescription medication and we’re working as fast as we can to restore our call center, email, and online chat services.